 Where to Stay

+For the quintessential Seattle experience, stay in the heart of downtown where you won’t need to worry about driving to get to most of the city’s key spots.
+Options include the Hyatt Regency, Four Seasons as well as a number of boutique hotels.
+There are also plenty of budget hotel options, too.
 However, staying downtown means dealing with parking (you’ll pay for parking just about everywhere), traffic and crowds.
 If you prefer something quieter and more intimate, look to Seattle’s other neighborhoods.
 Capitol Hill is a fun part of town for nightlife, parks and local shops.
 Likewise, Ballard, Fremont, and Wallingford have local shopping and fun things to do like the Ballard Locks or going to visit the Fremont Troll.